sparkfun/SparkFun_RTK_Firmware/docs/gis_software_ios.md

 ## What's an NTRIP Caster?

 In a nutshell, it's a server that is sending out correction data every second.
 There are thousands of sites around the globe that calculate the perturbations in the ionosphere and troposphere that decrease the accuracy of GNSS accuracy.
 Once the inaccuracies are known, correction values are encoded into data packets in the RTCM format.
-You, the user, don't need to know how to decode or deal with RTCM, you simply need to get RTCM from a source within 10km of your location into the RTK Express.
-The NTRIP client logs into the server (also known as the NTRIP caster) and grabs that data, every second, and sends it over Bluetooth to the RTK Express.
+You, the user, don't need to know how to decode or deal with RTCM, you simply need to get RTCM from a source within 10km of your location into the RTK device.
+The NTRIP client logs into the server (also known as the NTRIP caster) and grabs that data, every second, and sends it over Bluetooth to the RTK device.

 ## Where do I get RTK Corrections?